pietervdvn/MapComplete/Docs/BuiltinQuestions.md

-With what coins can you pay here?
+What coins can you use to pay here?